hozumi/ducttape.cljs/README.md

  {:userid "adam" :lang "en"}}
 ```

-You can arrange above structure as you need.
+You can freely arrange above structure or use multiple atoms in order to group data by kind if you prefer.

 ### DOM Shelf
 DOM shelf is view minus behavior, i.e. dom holder.